mystycs/Project-Manager/README.md

 ## Contribute

-All and any kind of contributions are always welcome!
+All and any kinds of contributions are always welcome!

 ## License